-An increase in the District's voter-approved operating referendum tax levy, along with additional state funding for general education and special education, contributed to the 5.6 percent increase in total General Fund revenue.
+An increase in the District's voter-approved operating referendum tax levy, along with additional state funding for general education and special education, contributed to the 1.1 percent increase in total General Fund revenue.

-The increase in expenditures and other financing uses is due to different long-term facility maintenance projects from the previous year, along with growth in remaining expenditures consistent with regional inflationary trends.
+The increase in expenditures compared to the prior year, was mainly due to higher special education costs, and more long-term facilities maintenance (LTFM) projects accounted for in the General Fund than the previous year, along with growth in remaining expenditures consistent with regional inflationary trends.